Alexandre Da Costa - International Violin Virtuoso

-Alexandre Da Costa, thirty-four-year-old world-travelling violin virtuoso, Juno-Award winner and guest artist with the Vancouver Island Symphony (for Paris-Romance their premiere concert of the 2013-2014 season "Passport to Great Entertainment" on Saturday, October 26) had a few minutes to spare while he was en route to Ottawa from his hometown of Montreal to teach at the Gatineau Music Conservatory
+Alexandre Da Costa, world-travelling violin virtuoso, Juno-Award winner and guest artist with the Vancouver Island Symphony for their premiere concert of the 2013-2014 season, had a few minutes to spare while he was en route to Ottawa from his hometown of Montreal to teach at the Gatineau Music Conservatory

 “Lalo - Symphonie Espagnole - 1st movement”

 Orquesta Sinfónica de RadioTelevision Espanola

 The Canadian - When asked about interests other than music Da Costa replied, “If you had asked me before I would have said drinking good wine with friends, but these past few years I realize I need to be outdoors quite regularly.
 I always thought of myself as an urban guy, living in cities like Madrid and Vienna, but now in seeing my life as a Canadian I like to go and hike in the forest, to be in areas where nature is untouched, to disconnect from the fast life of the city.”

 This has led Da Costa to his additional role as artistic director of the Laurentians Classical Festival, where during the summer months, alongside his general manager (and fiancé) Martine Cardinal, he hosts international artists to perform throughout nine municipalities in the natural environs of forest and lakes.